sydney-birch/Nematostella_virome_Mesocosm_2023/virome_scripts/Readme.md

-## 3) Map reads to genome to get two pots of data --> mapped and unmapped
+## Step 3) Map reads to genome to get two pots of data --> mapped and unmapped

    ### A) Get unmapped reads (non Nematostella reads aka viral/microbial reads)